113741090a/Density_Decomposition/README.md

 To assess the maximum memory usage, compile the file found at /time_mem/normal/test_memory.cpp as test_mem without changing its location.
 Establish a folder named "data_normal_mem" at /time_mem/normal/.
 Execute the file located at /time/mem/normal/run_memory.sh.
 In this file, the variable params stores the list of file names of the datasets, while algos holds the list of algorithms to test; these can be adjusted as necessary.
 Upon completion, the data will be visible within the "data_normal_mem" folder.
 Create a "figures" directory within it, run the script plot.py, and the resulting figures will be displayed.
 The process for the bipartite double cover version follows a similar sequence.

+## Hardware used
+The experiments are run on a Linux server with Intel Xeon(R) Silver 4114 at 2.20 GHz, with the amount of main memory limited to 57GB.